President: Wayne Svoboda, DVM

 The FSDS is unique among service dog training programs in that we actively seek out credentialed, pre-screened, and professional educators to lead our service animal and canine safety training courses.

 Lisette is a May 2014 graduate of the FSDS youth-based service dog training program.
 She earned her H.S. degree from AAEC High School as well as her Associates Degree in Graphic Arts from Estrella Mountain Community College.
-Lisette is studying on full scholarship at Barrett Honors College, majoring in Mechanical Engineering.
+Lisette is studying on full scholarship at Barrett Honors College.
 She raised a service dog “Chloe” who was awarded to another local teen in need in 2014.
 Lisette brings a great work ethic, positive attitude and training skills to her role with the FSDS.

-Jessica graduated from Animal Behavior College in 2017 and is currently studying the field of service dog training.
+Jessica graduated from Animal Behavior College in 2017 and has been recently promoted to lead trainer.
 As well as being a certified trainer she is also certified in animal CPR and has volunteered at the White German Shepard Rescue during school to help train basic obedience for their dogs in order to find them faster loving homes.
 Her dream has always been to work with animals, and finds training to be especially rewarding.
 She always brings a positive attitude to her work space and is open minded to any new information that could help us succeed.
-Through her involvement with the FSDS she will continue to study and learn more about training methods in service dogs.